Category Archives: Fishing Reports

 Ft.
 Phantom Hill

-GOOD.
-Water stained; 85 degrees; 8.06 feet below pool.
+SLOW.
+Water stained; 77 degrees; 8.21 feet below pool.
+Anglers are reporting good catches of crappie.
 Hybrid stripers are fair to good.
 White bass can be caught trolling with crankbaits or live shad.
 Largemouth bass are good on topwaters along the rocks.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Georgetown

 SLOW.
-Water stained: 85 degrees; 7.80 feet below pool.
-Slight improvement to the bite after the recent rains.
+Water stained: 78 degrees; 11.35 feet below pool.
+Expect the bite to improve as the water temperature cools.
 Sand bass are hit-or-miss in the evenings.
 Bass are slow in the evenings with catches up to 2 pounds.
 Carp and gar can be caught up stream.
 Black drum can be caught in the stilling basin.
-Anticipate increased boater traffic due to the Labor Day weekend.

 Graham